-This Quick and Easy Chicken Fried Rice is the perfect simple weeknight meal made with leftover rice, one chicken breast, and whatever veggies you have on hand!
+This Chicken Fried Rice recipe makes the perfect simple weeknight meal.
+Made with leftover rice, one chicken breast, and whatever veggies you have on hand!
 It’s better than takeout fried rice and it’s on the table in 20 minutes!

 NEVER MISS A POST!
 FOLLOW ME ON:

-As I’ve been reflecting on the current events and how this blog can be a resource for you as you’re dealing with food shortages, self-isolation and all the challenges that come with those things, I realized that the best way to help is to share what our family is actually eating, in semi-real time!
-I’ve paused my calendar of pre-scheduled posts for the most part (true story: most recipes you see here on The Busy Baker are made far in advance!) and I’m excited to show you week by week what I’m feeding my family during this season with what is OUR freezer and OUR pantry.
-Starting with this Quick and Easy Fried Rice!
+I think that the best way to help is to share what our family is actually eating, in semi-real time!
+I’ve paused my calendar of pre-scheduled posts for the most part (true story: most recipes you see here on The Busy Baker are made far in advance!)

 - Start with cooked rice.
 Next time you make rice for dinner alongside a stir fry or curry, make an extra 3 cups or so (1 cup uncooked) and freeze it in a freezer bag or airtight container or keep it in the fridge for up to 3 days.